JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 And the source material, though contained within the Urantia revelation, need not necessarily be original to it.

 Because of the way the Urantia revelation came to be, and its content, we must assume that something about its central figure, Jesus of Nazareth, is important for us.
-And surely this must include his faith and the central role that the "will of the Father" played in his life.
+And surely this must include his faith and the central role that the “will of the Father” played in his life.

 Jesus' faith was so real and all-encompassing that it absolutely swept away any spiritual doubts and effectively destroyed every conflicting desire.
 Nothing was able to tear him away from the spiritual anchorage of this fervent, sublime, and undaunted faith.
 Even in the face of apparent defeat or in the throes of disappointment and threatening despair, he calmly stood in the divine presence free from fear and fully conscious of spiritual invincibility.
 Jesus enjoyed the invigorating assurance of the possession of unflinching faith, and in each of life's trying situations he unfailingly exhibited an unquestioning loyalty to the Father's will.
 And this superb faith was undaunted even by the cruel and crushing threat of an ignominious death.
 (2087)